Efficiently Breaking the Curse of Horizon in Off-Policy Evaluation with Double Reinforcement Learning: Experimental Results

 We next conduct an experiment in the CartPole environment based on the implementation of OpenAI Gym \citep{brockman2016openai}.
 In the CartPole environment, the state space is continuous and four-dimensional and the action space is binary.
 Thus, we require flexible models for $w$ and $q$ and may not be able to guarantee their precise convergence.
 Moreover, the environment has an absorbing state and therefore our trajectories are highly non-stationary, yet we show our method still works in practice as suggested by \cref{rem:finite}.

 We set the target and behavior policy in the following way.
-First, we run Deep Q-Network (DQN) in an \emph{online} interaction with the environment to learn $q^*$, following OpenAI's default implementation.\footnote{Namely, we run the first snippet of code seen in \url{https://github.com/openai/baselines}.} Then, based on $q^*$, we define a range softmax policies given by a temperature parameter $\tau$: $\pi(a\mid s:\tau)\propto \exp(Q(s,a)/\tau)$.
+First, we run Deep Q-Network (DQN) in an \emph{online} interaction with the environment to learn $q^*$, following OpenAI's default implementation.\footnote{\url{https://github.com/openai/baselines}.} Then, based on $q^*$, we define a range softmax policies given by a temperature parameter $\tau$: $\pi(a\mid s:\tau)\propto \exp(Q(s,a)/\tau)$.
 We then set the behavior policy as $\pi_b(a\mid s)=\pi(a\mid s:1.0)$, and we consider a variety of evaluation policies $\epol(a\mid s)=\pi(a\mid s: \tau)$ for $\tau\in [0.7,0.9,1.1,1.3]$.
 The training dataset is generated by executing the behavior policy with a fixed horizon length $T=1000$.
 Specifically, if the agent visits the terminal absorbing states before $1000$ steps, the rest of the trajectory will consist of repeating the last state.
 We consider observing $N\in [50,100,200,400]$ trajectories, \ie, $n\in [50,100,200,400]\times 1000$ transitions.

 We estimate $w$ using a minimax approach leveraging \cref{eq:estimating}.
 Namely, we consider a model $w(s;\beta)$ given a neural network with $32$ units in each, ReLU activations for hidden layers, and a softplus activation for the output to ensure nonnegative output.
-Then, we fit the weights $\beta$ by minimizing the the maximum of the left-hand-side of \cref{eq:estimating2_w} over all $f_w$ in the unit ball of the reproducing kernel Hilbert space (RKHS) with the Gaussian kernel $k(x_i,x_j)=\exp(-\|x_i-x_j\|^2/(2\sigma^2))$.
+Then, we fit the weights $\beta$ by minimizing the maximum of the left-hand-side of \cref{eq:estimating2_w} over all $f_w$ in the unit ball of the reproducing kernel Hilbert space (RKHS) with the Gaussian kernel $k(x_i,x_j)=\exp(-\|x_i-x_j\|^2/(2\sigma^2))$.
 We similarly estimate $q$ leveraging \cref{eq:q-z}.
 We again use the same neural network architecture for $q(s,a;\beta)$ except that the input has one more dimension and we do not apply an activation to the output.
 We again consider $f_q$ in the same RKHS unit ball (but with one more input dimension).
 For both $w$- and $q$-estimation, we normalize all data to have mean zero and unit variance and set the length-scale parameter $\sigma$ to the median of pairwise distances in the data.
-We use Adam to optimize the neural networks and set the leaning rate to $0.005$.
+We use Adam to optimize the neural networks and set the learning rate to $0.005$.

 We compare MIS ($\hat \rho_{\operatorname{MIS}}$), DM ($\hat \rho_{\operatorname{DM}}$) and DRL3 ($\hat \rho_{\cm_3}$) using the above $w$- and $q$-estimators.
 We also these to DualDICE \citep{ChowYinlam2019DBEo}, which is a variant of the MIS estimator.
 In DualDICE, the $w$ estimator is based on a different minimax objective function using two neural networks.
 We choose hyperparameters to be the same as in the implementation of \citet{UeharaMasatoshi2020MWaQ}.